-In the meantime, if you don’t want to bother with a Snapchat emulator there are other instant messaging apps for your Mac that might fill the void.
+In the meantime, if you don't want to bother with a Snapchat emulator, there are other instant messaging apps for your Mac that might fill the void.

-IM+ is another great app for your Mac, which combines all of your messaging services in a single interface.
+IM+ is a great app for your Mac, which combines all of your messaging services in a single interface.
 You can manage your Facebook Messenger, Slack, Instagram, WhatsApp, Tinder, and LinkedIn from IM+ with ease instead of juggling countless tabs in your browser to communicate with friends and coworkers.